Fuzzy concept: Fuzzy logic gambit

-Fuzzy vs. Boolean
+Fuzzy concepts vs. Boolean concepts

 Common use of this sort of approach (combining words and numbers in programming), has led some logicians to regard fuzzy logic merely as an extension of Boolean logic (a two-valued logic or binary logic is simply replaced with a many-valued logic).

 However, Boolean concepts have a logical structure which differs from fuzzy concepts.
 An important feature in Boolean logic is, that an element of a set can also belong to any number of other sets; even so, the element either does, or does not belong to a set (or sets).
 By contrast, whether an element belongs to a fuzzy set is a matter of degree, and not always a definite yes-or-no question.

 All the same, the Greek mathematician Costas Drossos suggests in various papers that, using a "non-standard" mathematical approach, we could also construct fuzzy sets with Boolean characteristics and Boolean sets with fuzzy characteristics.
 This would imply, that in practice the boundary between fuzzy sets and Boolean sets is itself fuzzy, rather than absolute.
 For a simplified example, we might be able to state, that a concept X is definitely applicable to a finite set of phenomena, and definitely not applicable to all other phenomena.
 Yet, within the finite set of relevant items, X might be fully applicable to one subset of the included phenomena, while it is applicable only "to some varying extent or degree" to another subset of phenomena which are also included in the set.
-Following ordinary set theory, this generates logical problems, if e.g. overlapping subsets within sets are related to other overlapping subsets within other sets.
+Following ordinary set theory, this can generate logical problems, if e.g. overlapping subsets within sets are related to other overlapping subsets within other sets (it may seem a rather obscure issue of little significance, but it can cause more complex programming routines to malfunction).

 Clarifying methods

-In mathematical logic, computer programming, philosophy and linguistics fuzzy concepts can be analyzed and defined more accurately or comprehensively, by describing or modelling the concepts using the terms of fuzzy logic or other substructural logics.
-More generally, clarification techniques can be used such as:
+In mathematical logic, computer programming, philosophy and linguistics, fuzzy concepts can be defined more accurately, by describing the concepts using the terms of fuzzy logic or other substructural logics.
+With the rapid development of computer programming languages and digital processing capacity since the 1970s, it is now accepted in the sciences that there isn't just one "correct" way to formalize items of knowledge.
+Innovators realized that concepts and processes can be represented using many different kinds of tools, methods and systems — according to what happens to be the most useful, effective or efficient method for a given purpose.
+Aided by new software and artificial intelligence, many traditional and new sorts of techniques can be applied to clarify ideas, such as: